sbechet/sermatec-ess/README.md

-My small contribution to reverse Sermatec-Ess 光储一体机协议
+My small contribution to write a Sermatec-Ess CLI 光储一体机协议

-** ALL "STANDARD" QUERY WORKS **
+- [x] Tested on SMT-5K-TL-LV hardware with PCU 6.0.9
+- [ ] Tested on STM-10K-TL-TH (someone wnat to test?)
+- [x] All "standard" query works
+- [x] First step for MQTT Client daemon to send data to Home Assistant

 # CLI Example